antoinehabis/WSS-UIC/README.md

 ```
 cd ./heatmaps
-python predict_and_create_heatmap.py --filename test_001 ### to create a heatmap
-python predict_and_create_uncertainty_map.py --filename test_001 --uncertainty entropy ### to create an uncertainty heatmap with entropy as uncertainty metric
+python predict_and_create_heatmap_and_uncertainty_map.py --filename test_001 --uncertainty entropy
 ```

 This 2 codes generate a heatmap for a given slide.
 To select the slide you can change the ```filename``` parameter.
-For the uncertainty heatmap you can select one of the 2  uncertainty metric available in uncerainty metrics:
+For the uncertainty heatmap you can select one of the 2  uncertainty metric available in uncerainty metrics:(arg = 'entropy or 'std'):

 1. ```compute_std```
 2. ```compute_entropy```